TheBaldWatcher/NoteBooks/C++/ddia.md

     * leaderless replication: **probably not** linearizability
       * strict qurom does not provide linearizability: some medium transaction state is exposed.(update Replica1, A read R1&R2, B read R2 & R3,update R2&R3)-- a **synch** read repair can fix read/write, but can't fix CAS operation(it need consensus)
       * LWW conflict resolution based on time-of-day may be not consistent with event ordering time

-* linearizability： locking and leader selection. accout balance(single update-to-date value)

-  * single-leader replication: potential linearizability
-  * multi-leader replica: not linear, leaderless: probably not
-  * CAP Therom: either Consistent or Available when (network) Partitioned : if there's a network problem, app(single-leader replica) requireing linearizablity becomes unavailable.
-  * linearizability is stronger than causality(totally order vs partial oder).
-So if we have liearizability, we have causalty. for single-leader, a increasing number can be used for linearizability.
-  * Lamport timestamps. {counter, node}, update to the max counter value.(totally order)-- but you need to know all operation when you make the decision.
+    * `CAP` is misunderstanding and confusing, avoid use it.

+* Odering: linearizibility -> causally

+  * causally consistency(SSI provides this) is a partial order, linearizibility is total order(no concurrent).
+  * linearizibility provides causally consistency.
+  * you need to track of causal dependencies.
+But in fact it is impractical, and the transaction may only depend on some little subset of its reads.
+    * using sequence number ordering.An increasing number for all replica
+      * single-leader: transaction log may be used for generate this number(**potentially** but not always linearizability).
+The number is providing causal consistency by providing linearizability.
+      * multi-leader/leader-less:
+        * Lamport timestamp:
+          * (counter, node_id). every node track `max_counter`. when it realize there is a greater value, update `max_counter`.
+          * it is a little like version vector(distinguish concurrent&causally dependent), but Lamport  offers linearizability, and it's more compact but can't distinguishes concurrent.
+          * but Lamport is not sufficient to solve many common problems in distributed systems:
+            *  you can decide the order only after all operations arrive(username). when a operation arrives, you may don't know whether there is another operation with a earlier timestamp, so it will insert and change the decided-order.---- total order broadcast is needed.
+        * total order broadcast <=> linearibility <=> consensus
-  * total order broadcast??：reliable delivery（no lost msg）， totally ordered delivery（msg divlcered to all node keep the same order）
+          * no message is lost & delivered to every node in the same order.
+          * it is similar to linearibility, as both indicate there's an order of operations. but broadcast does not garantee the time of msg delivery.

-* consensus(transaction on distributed database, total order broadcast)
+          * implement a CAS op by total order broadcast:
-  * FLP: for a async system that can't use any clock or timeout, it's impossible to get consensus.-- we need to identify a node failure, a random number is even sufficient
+            * append a msg to log; read untile the msg back to you, check the winner(first) of the msg, to decide to abort or successed.
+            * CAS is a write operation.
+For a read operation to be linearibility: it is similar to CAS, i.e. and a msg for read, in the log.  (or same other ways, skipped, read the book.)
+          * as linearibility is equivalent to each other, we can build total order broadcast by linearibility:
+            * for every operation, increament-and-get a linearibility id
+            * it is different from Lamport timestamp: there's no gap, you have to wait id-5-msg to arrive before you send id-6-msg.

+* consensus

+  * FLP: there is no algorithm able to reach consensus if there is a risk that a node may crash.  it is proved in the **asynchronous** system model, which can not use clocks or timeout(a random number is even sufficient for indentifyinga node failure).
+So FLP does not mean it's impossible for distributed system to make consensus.
+  * 2-PhaseCommit: prepare-commit
+    * after coordinate decide to `commit/abort`, there's no way wo abort, you need to keep retrying until success.
-  * 2-PhaseCommit: prepare-commit, if a participant respond 'yes', it has to wait coordinate, even if coordinate fails.
-It has a performance penalty(for MySQL, 10x slower), due to disk forcing(for coordinate recovery) and network round-trips.
+    * if a participant respond 'yes', it has to wait coordinate forever, even if coordinate fails. -- when waiting, the participant is *in dout*. and it may hold some **lock**, for 2-PL, this block both write and read.
+    * 2-PC has a performance penalty(for MySQL, 10x slower), due to disk forcing(for coordinate recovery) and network round-trips.
-  * heterogeneous distributed transaction: XA. many XA implementations have an emergency escape hatch called `heuristic decisions`, which violates the systen promises in 2-phase commit.(consider lock)
+    * heterogeneous distributed transaction: XA. many XA implementations have an emergency escape hatch called `heuristic decisions`, which may violate *atomicity*.
+It allows participant to decide to commit or abort unilaterally.
+This is for emergency, because when coordinate recovers, there may be some *orphaned* in-doubt transaction(due to log lost, corruption, software bug), and need manually resolved.
-  * 这一章没读太懂
+  * limitation of distributed transaction
+    * coordinate iteslt is a DB, but often implemented un-highly available. it's failure block the whole DB
+    * if coordinate is a part of the app, the app becomes stateful.
+    *  Since XA needs to be compatible with a wide range of data systems, it is necessarily a **lowest** common denominator(e.g. it cant detect deadlock, does not work with SSI)
+    *  distributed transaction fails when any participant fails, this is *amplifying failures*, which runs counter to our goal of building fault-tolerant systems.
   * limitation:
     * consensus is kind of sync, so there is performance penality
     * require more node(3 nodes for tolerate 1 failure), but with linearizability, these failure nodes will be blocked.
     * consensus use timeout to decide weather a node is failed. so high network delay may cause more leader selection, and harm the performance.
+  * zookeeper: to handle small data that can be stored in memory, and change on scale of minutes or hours. and it offer some useful features.

-* batch processing
+### batch processing

 * map-reduce: break into blocks -> map -> sort -> reduce
+  * reduce side join & grouping:
+    * sort-merge join/grouping: mapper(user, profile) -> sortted user/profile -> reduce
+    * hot key:
+      * some nodes may process signifiantly more records. and M-P is unfinished until every node is finished.
-    * reduce side join: hot key: randomnly send hot key to several reducer, and the related imformation may need be replica to all these reducer.
+      * randomnly send hot key to several reducer, and the other related imformation may need be replica to all these reducer.
+      * or as Hive, specified hot-key explicitly, and then use a map-side join.

+  * map-side join: no sort&reduce.
+Need some information about **size, partition, sorting**.

-    * map-side join: not sort&reduce, the output is patitioned & sorted the same way with the large input.
+    * the output is patitioned & sorted the same way with the large input, whereas reduce-side join is by the join key.

     * broadcast hash join: the small dataset is broadcast to all nodes
+      * the small dataset is completely loaded into memory
+      * or stored by a read-only index on the local disk(the frequently used parts  will remain in the OS’s page cache)

-      * partition hash join: both source is partitoned the same way.
+    * partition hash join: both source is partitoned the same way, So mapper only to read one partition for every input

+      * > If the inputs are generated by prior MapReduce jobs that already perform this grouping, then this can be a reasonable assumption to make

-      * map-side merge join: both source is partitioned & sorted the same way
+    * map-side merge join: both source is partitioned(partition hash join) & **sorted** the same way

+      * a prior MapReduce job, it did **sorte** but didn't **merge**(maybe other task need the unmerged data).

 * stream processing
+  * message system
+    * what happens if producer send faster than consumer can process: drop, buffer, backpressure
+    * what happens if nodes crash of temporarily go offline: any msg lost?
+    *  the combination of load balancing with redelivery inevitably leads to messages being **reordered**
+  * log-based msg broker: DB -> stream
+    * combining the durable storage approach of DBs with the low-latency notification facilities of messaging
+    * short come
-  * log-based: consumers <= partitions, head-of-line blocking.
-For case that msg ordering matters.
+      * consumers <= partitions
+      * head-of-line blocking
+    * case:
+      * high message throughput, where each message is fast to process, msg ordering matters
+  * ChangeDataCapture&EventSourcing: stream -> DB
+    * CDC:
+      * impl: log-based broker. init-snapshot + log compaction
+      * mutable DB, low level & app transparent, log compaction can discard previous events for the same key
+    * EventSourcing
+      * immutabe event, app level, need the full history of all events to reconstruct the final state
+    * immutabe
+      * pro:
+        * decouple DB&event-log about evolving, storing,
+        * easier sync among derived systems.
+        * concurrency control
+          * downside: read your own write: synch or distributed transaction.
+          * but it also simplifies some aspects of concurrency control. self-contained to avoid changing in several different places like multi-obj transaction.
+If the event log and the application state are partitioned in the same way,  then need no concurrency control for writes
+  * peocessing stream
+    * ComplexEvemtProcessing(query is saved, data is scaned)
+    * analytics
+    * maintaining *materialized views*
+  * event or process time
+    * event time(device) + event sent time(device) + server receive time(server)

+* stream joins:

-  * stream joins: stream-stream join(search id + click event), stream-table join(event + user profile),table-table join
+  * stream-stream join:search id + click event

+  * stream-table join:event + user profile table, the table maybe a DB with CDC(material view).

+  * table-table join: Both input streams are database changelogs

+  * time may matters(follow and the unfollow). as broker like Kakfa has no ordering between partitions, the join may be not reproducable.

+    * > it is often addressed by using a unique identifier for a particular version of the joined record: for example, every time the tax rate changes, it is given a new identifier, and the invoice includes the identifier for the tax rate at the time of sale.
+This change makes the join deterministic, but has the consequence that log compaction is not possible, since all versions of the records in the table need to be retained.

+  * faile ouver: exactly once

-  * exactly once: distributed transactions(consensus among different part), idempotence
+    * distributed transactions(consensus among different part)
+    * idempotence(Kafka offset)
+    * op-state also need to be checkpointed.

 * final chapter
   * Data Integration
+    * the first challenge is then to figure out the mapping between the software products and the **circumstances** in which they are a good fit.
+    * so you inevitably end up having to cobble together **several** different pieces of software
+  * Data Integration
     * reasoning about source(sync)
   * Unbundling database
     * federated DB(unify reads), unbundled DB(unify writes)

+头条：模拟sliding win，stream &stream join

 # other